WIMZ-FM: Tower

 originally the CBS Network affiliate for Knoxville (geographical coordinates: 36°8′6″N 83°43′29″W).
 The tower was completed during September 1963 and at the time was the tallest structure in the world.
 It is currently owned by South Central Communications.

 WIMZ has an effective radiated power (ERP) of 79,000 watts, among the most powerful radio stations in East Tennessee.
 Its signal can be received in parts of Kentucky, Virginia, North Carolina, Georgia and South Carolina.

 While the tower was on one of the tallest peaks in the area, WBIR-TV's signal was shielded by mountains from some communities west of Knoxville, including Farragut, Oak Ridge, and Lenoir City.
-To improve its signal in those towns, Channel 10 relocated to Sharp's Ridge near downtown Knoxville during the 1970s, although the FM station remains on the original tower.
-Due to Federal Communications Commission (FCC) regulations, WIMZ's antenna is located 525 meters in height above average terrain (HAAT), about 9 meters below the top of the tower.
+To improve its signal in those towns, Channel 10 relocated to Sharp's Ridge near downtown Knoxville during the 1970s, and the FM station remained on the original tower.
+To maintain coverage, WIMZ's antenna is located 525 meters in height above average terrain (HAAT), about 9 meters below the top of the tower.

 Before the tall WBIR-TV mast was built in 1963, the owner of the television station had planned the tower to be erected on nearby House Mountain, the tallest point in Knox County, Tennessee.
-But WBIR's main competitor WATE-TV Channel 6 ended that idea by locating there first.
+But WBIR's main competitor WATE-TV Channel 6 ended that idea by purchasing all the property on top of House Mountain, forcing the WBIR owners to build a taller tower on nearby Zachary Ridge at Blaine, Tennessee.